mackthompson16/Social-Platform/README.md

 | **web-vitals**     | Reports essential web performance metrics like loading time, interactivity, and stability. |

-# 4. Navigate to the src directory
+4. Navigate to the src directory cd my-app/src
-cd my-app/src

-# 5. Start the server
+5. Start the server
     node server.js

-# 6. In a separate terminal, start the React app
+6. In a separate terminal, start the React app cd my-app npm start
-cd my-app
-npm start

-# Note: The server and the React app run on separate hosts (frontend and backend communication).
+Note: The server and the React app run on separate hosts (frontend and backend communication).

-# Current to-do list (follow with frontend dev):
+To-do list:
 # 1. Create pages for friends, generate schedule, and set preferences.
 # 2. Implement reset password email functionality.
 # 3. Build header and footer for tabs & copyright.